-- An adjusted curve number (CNadj), consistent with the analysis performed in Section 2.2.4.3, shall be applied to post-development conditions to determine the required volume of extreme flood control storage. - For expansions of previously non-permitted projects, the site shall mean the expanded portion of the site, including all areas within the limits of construction. - The model TR-20, or approved equivalent, shall be used for determining peak discharge rates, and for routing detention ponds. - Time of concentration (Tc) shall be computed pursuant to Section 2.2.3.3 of this Manual. - The standard for characterizing pre-development land use for on-site areas shall be "woods in good condition."
-Existing impervious may be characterized as impervious in the pre-development condition. - Off-site areas shall at a minimum be modeled as "existing condition."
+- An adjusted curve number (CN{adj}), consistent with the analysis performed in Section 2.2.5.3, shall be applied to post-development conditions to determine the required volume of extreme flood control storage. - For expansions of previously non-permitted projects, the site shall mean the expanded portion of the site, including all areas within the limits of construction. - The model TR-20, or approved equivalent, shall be used for determining peak discharge rates, and for routing detention ponds. - Time of concentration (T_c) shall be computed pursuant to Section 2.2.4.3 of this Manual.

+- The standard for characterizing pre-development land use for on-site areas shall be "woods in good condition."
+Existing development not subject to jurisdiction may be modeled as the existing condition. - Off-site areas shall at a minimum be modeled as "existing condition."